tahaBerkBeton/A-scalable-Mixture-of-Experts-approach-to-incremental-learning/README.md

 - 🔄 Preserving a frozen feature extractor to maintain learned representations
 - 🧠 Using a memory buffer to retain examples from previous tasks
 - 🧭 Implementing a router mechanism to direct inputs to the appropriate expert
+- 🔁 **NEW**: Multiple training attempts per task to reduce variability and select optimal models

 ## 🏛️ Model Architecture